Moving out of your family home

 This can be through professional resources and the extension of the nursing home welcome.
 An extended welcome would need to show emphasis on the residents’ control, self-worth, privacy, and opportunities to make social connections.

-It’s important that the person moving is as involved as possible with the moving process so they still feel in control with the decision they have made.
+It’s important that the person moving is as involved as possible with the moving process so they still feel in control of the decision they have made.

 Tips for moving

-While moving can be messy and complicated, it doesn’t always have to be!
-If you plan and prepare over a few weeks before you officially move, it can make the whole move so much smoother.
+While moving can seem messy and complicated, it doesn’t always have to be!
+If you plan and prepare over a few weeks before you officially move, it can make the whole move so much smoother and hopefully stress-free.

 Some tips for moving include:

-• Don’t overload boxes you are packing, otherwise, they may become too heavy or damage whatever else is inside
+- don’t overload the boxes you are packing, otherwise, they may become too heavy or damage whatever else is inside;

-• Use a marker to indicate what boxes the rooms need to go to or if the contents is fragile
+- use a marker to indicate what boxes the rooms need to go to or if the contents are fragile; and

 Moving generally isn’t a favourite task for people, so it is better to simplify the move as much as you can.